-My primarily analysis uses a difference in differences approach that treats a physician deployment as a discrete event.
-Because the treatments occur at different time periods for different individuals I use a two-way fixed effects model modified based on recent advances.
+ent time periods for different individuals I use a stacked difference in differences model with a cohort fixed effect.
 I estimate the models using ordinary least squares.
 Because spending is highly skewed, I conduct a log transformation, adding one dollar to each quarter in order to deal with any zero-spending.
 I show the results are robust to alternate transformations and distributional assumptions later in the paper.